-The last three propositions of Book VII of the Elements are hints of a symbolic mathematics, a mathematics of manipulating symbols that do not, or do not yet, have meaning.
+The last three propositions of Book VII of the Elements are hints of a symbolic mathematics, a mathematics of manipulating symbols that do not have definite meaning, at least at the beginning.
 Such mathematics might be called analytic, as Descartes's geometry is called; but it certainly did not originate with Descartes.
-Pappus describes it [72, pp. 596-7]:
+Pappus describes it [74, pp. 596-7]: